njpipeorgan/LightsOut/README.md

     # # # # #        # - - # #
     # # # # #   ->   # # # # #
     # # # # #        # # # # #
-    # # # # #        # # # # #
+    # # # # #        # # # # # ,

-, we find that we must click button 2, 3 and 5 in the second row, otherwise, the corresponding lights in the first row will never be turned off.
+where we find that we must click button 2, 3 and 5 in the second row, otherwise, the corresponding lights in the first row will never be turned off.
 Similarly, after clicking the buttons in the second row, some buttons on the third row must be clicked, and etc. And finally, we are not able to turn off all of the lights in the last row, which in turn indicates that we are wrong in choosing which buttons to click in the first row.

     - # # - #        - - - - -               - - - - -
     # - - # #        - - - # -               - - - - -